bpbond/R_analysis_script/README.md

 # R_analysis_script
-My 'base' script when starting a new analysis or data processing in R
+My template script when starting a new analysis or data processing in R